The key to improving and expanding your business is by connecting your brand, goods, and services to the market.

-Even when you are using a sophisticated and clean cut design, you will still have to make sure that you make use that your brand is presented in the email as the same way as on your website.
-You can make some changes in the content of email, depending upon the type of content that you are presenting.
-However, for strictly business emails, you will need to make use of standard font so that it reflects the same design elements.
+You may make certain adjustments to the email material, depending on the type of material you are delivering.
+However, for strictly business emails, you will need to make use of a standard font so that it reflects the same design elements.

 When the user recognizes that the brand is displaying the same CTA (Call To Action) button over the mail as the website, they would feel more comfortable in navigating from page to page and leading to conversions.